telstra/open-kilda/README.md

 ### How to run OpenKilda Controller

 __NB: To run OpenKilda, you should have built it already (see the previous section).__
-This is particularly important because docker-compose will expect that some specific containers already exist.
+This is particularly important because docker compose will expect that some specific containers already exist.

 From the base directory, execute the following command: